 This set is more suitable for beginners and light hobbyists.

-Jerry Q 24-ct Watercolor Travel Set, for $12 on Amazon – Best Budget-Friendly Pick
+Jerry Q 24-ct Watercolor Travel Set, Best Budget-Friendly Pick

 This set includes a plastic pocket containers (with pallet, storage, and mixing trays), 24 colors, a sea sponge, a porcelain calligraphy dish, and a watercolor brush.